About the BC ECHO for Chronic Pain: Daytime Series on Opioid Weaning

 Earn CME credits

-This Group Learning program is pending accreditation by the College of Family Physicians of Canada and the British Columbia Chapter for up to 1 MainPro+® credits.
+This one-credit-per-hour Group Learning Program has been certified by the College of Family Physicians of Canada and the British Columbia Chapter for up to 1 MainPro+® credits.
 Learners who attend all four sessions and complete the mandatory evaluations will receive a certificate worth 4 credits.

 It works for you and our health care system